coursier/coursier/doc/FORMER-README.md

 $ coursier fetch -r https://user:pass@company.com/repo com.company:lib:0.1.0
 ```

-From SBT, add the setting `coursierUseSbtCredentials := true` for sbt-coursier to use the credentials set via the `credentials` key.
+From sbt, add the setting `coursierUseSbtCredentials := true` for sbt-coursier to use the credentials set via the `credentials` key.
 This manual step was added in order for the `credentials` setting not to be checked if not needed, as it seems to acquire some (good ol') global lock when checked, which sbt-coursier aims at avoiding.

 ### Extra protocols